biocatchltd/Heksher/docs/api.rst

 Expects a body that is one of the following:

 * Either specify the context feature that should be before it:
-    * to_after: the name of the context feature that should be before the one being moved.
+    * **to_after**: the name of the context feature that should be before the one being moved.
 * Or specify the context feature that should be after it:
-    * to_before: the name of the context feature that should be after the one being moved.
+    * **to_before**: the name of the context feature that should be after the one being moved.

-Otherwise, the context features are reordered so that the current context feature is now in the appropriate position as specified by the request.
+The context features are reordered so that the current context feature is now in the appropriate position as specified by the request.
 Returns a 204 response.

 POST /api/v1/context_features